Concept album: 1960s: Rock and country music

 The 100 Greatest Bands of All Time (2015) states that the Ventures "pioneered the idea of the rock concept album years before the genre is generally acknowledged to have been born".
 Writing in his Concise Dictionary of Popular Culture, Marcel Danesi identifies the Beatles' Rubber Soul (1965) and the Who's The Who Sell Out (1967) as other examples of early concept albums.
 Brian Boyd of The Irish Times names the Kinks' Face to Face (1966) as the first concept album: "Written entirely by Ray Davies, the songs were supposed to be linked by pieces of music, so that the album would play without gaps, but the record company baulked at such radicalism.
-It’s not one of the band’s finest works, but it did have an impact."
+It's not one of the band's finest works, but it did have an impact."

 "Popular consensus" for the first rock concept album, according to AllMusic, favours Sgt.
 Pepper.
 According to music critic Tim Riley, "Strictly speaking, the Mothers of Invention's Freak Out!
 [1966] has claims as the first 'concept album', but Sgt.
 Pepper was the record that made that idea convincing to most ears."
-Musicologist Allan Moore says that "Even though previous albums had set a unified mood (notably Sinatra's Songs for Swinging Lovers), it was on the basis of the influence of Sgt.
+Musicologist Allan Moore says that "Even though previous albums had set a unified mood (notably Sinatra's Songs for Swingin' Lovers!), it was on the basis of the influence of Sgt.
 Pepper that the penchant for the concept album was born."
 Adding to Sgt.
 Pepper's claim, the artwork reinforced its central theme by depicting the four Beatles in uniform as members of the Sgt.
 Pepper band, while the record omitted the gaps that usually separated album tracks.
 Music critic and journalist Neil Slaven stated that Frank Zappa's Absolutely Free, released the same day as Sgt.
 Pepper, was "very much a concept album, but The Beatles effortlessly stole his thunder", and subsequently Sgt.
 Pepper was hailed as "perhaps the first 'concept album' even though the songs were unrelated."